-TRECVID continues to be a rewarding experience in gaining insight in the difficult problem of concept-based video retrieval [30].
+TRECVID continues to be a rewarding experience in gaining insight in the difficult problem of concept-based video retrieval [31].
 The 2009 edition has again been a very successful participation for the MediaMill team resulting in top ranking for both concept detection and interactive search, see Figure 11 for an overview.
-In the final version of this manuscript we will highlight our most important lessons learned to conclude the paper.
+To conclude this paper we highlight our most important lessons learned: